Almost Here (Unbelievable Truth album): Release

 To promote the "Higher Than Reason" single, the band went on a UK tour in November 1997.
+Jim Crosskey assisted the band for their live shows, playing guitars and keyboards.
 In February 1998, they went on another UK tour.
 "Higher Than Reason" was released as a single in the US on 2 February 1998.
 Almost Here was released through Virgin Records on 11 May 1998.
 The band promoted it with a launch show at the Virgin Megastore in Oxford, prior to a UK tour for the rest of the month.
 Shortly afterwards, they appeared at T in the Park and Glastonbury Festival.
+Almost Here was issued in the US on 20 October 1998.
+Between October and December 1998, the band supported Tori Amos on her cross-country tour of the US.

 Reception

 Erlewine said Yorke's lyricism can be viewed as "adolescent and the Unbelievable Truth's ambition often outweighs their accomplishments, but the promise they flaunt on their debut proves that they are almost there".
 Zupko added to this, saying that the band had "sculpted a set of compelling, introspective songs that form a cohesive artistic statement".
 The Independent writer Angela Lewis saw it as a "true beaut of a debut album [...] with 11 arresting songs that eschew everything the Cool Britannia party has to offer".
 Pitchfork writer Brent DiCrescenzo said they perform "sylvan, introspective soft-rock that's pretty and pleasant, but too mono-emotional (read: sad)".
 MTV's Kim Stitzel called it "restrained, mild, kinda pretty, and overwhelmingly inoffensive".
-Victoria Segal of NME went further by writing that it was "supernaturally dull, vaporised by its earnestness" and that that it was "useful only as road music for somnambulists, 'Almost Here' will knock you out.
+Victoria Segal of NME went further by writing that it was "supernaturally dull, vaporised by its earnestness" and that it was "useful only as road music for somnambulists, 'Almost Here' will knock you out.
 Cold."

 Several reviews compared it to Radiohead; Segal wrote that the band had "enough of a resemblance to Radiohead - serious, sensitive, the usual - to make it unavoidable".
 DiCrescenzo was not surprised that the band "sounds like a watered-down Radiohead", though felt that Andy Yorke lacked the "intensity, tension, and questionable sanity" of Thom Yorke.
 Tim Mohr of Consumable Online dismissed this comparison, stating that the band "don't sound remotely similar to Radiohead", being more inline with Arnold and Crowded House.
 He goes on to say Andy Yorke's vocal "style is completely his own and shows no trace of Thom".
 CMJ New Music Monthly's David Jarman wrote that the album "reveals a promising band that doesn't need to ride on anyone's coattails", though did admit that Yorke "shares some vocal tics with his brother – a lilting tenor, a fondness for quivering and hurt phrasing".
+Spin writer Tracey Pepper said Yorke "asserts his independence [from his brother Thom] with a more acoustic sound and lyrics far removed from android paranoia."